CloudQuery News

 cloudquery init

 This creates a starter config file.
-You need TWO things: an S3 SOURCE (our bucket) and a DESTINATION (your choice).
+You need TWO things: a PostgreSQL SOURCE (our database) and a DESTINATION (your choice).

-Edit your config file to sync from our S3 bucket to SQLite locally:
+Edit your config file to sync from our Neon Postgres to SQLite locally:

 kind: source